It was a gorgeous Saturday morning in the mountains, but Megan Lovell was feeling “kind of sucky.”

 “My body feels like it wants to go back to bed, but I’m pretty excited,” she said before we set out.

-Marsh also dragged along friend Mike McCrary, who had never attempted a fourteener.
+Marsh also dragged along friend Mike McCrary, who moved to Colorado Springs three years ago and had never attempted a fourteener.

 We made good time at first, the pre-dawn alpine air crisp and refreshing.
 Then the trail rose steeply uphill, past the orange tailings and rotted timbers of long-abandoned mines.